 In 2015, the 84th Legislature passed HB 1378 (codified under Texas Local Government Code § 140.008) in order to increase local government debt transparency across the state.
 Beginning January 2016, political subdivisions, including counties, cities, school districts, junior college districts, special districts, and other subdivisions of state government must annually compile certain debt obligation data from the preceding fiscal year and either:

 If debt obligation data related to a specific political subdivision is not available using this search tool, it may be because that entity has not yet submitted information to the Comptroller's office; the entity has submitted information which is still undergoing review by Comptroller staff prior to posting to this site; or the entity has elected to make the information available on its own Internet website in lieu of submission to the Comptroller.
-This Lookup search tool only provides the most recently submitted debt obligation data for any particular reporting entity.
-Previous fiscal year submissions or submissions older than one calendar year (365 days) are removed.
-If you need these older reports, please contact the entity directly to request this information.

 In 2015, the Texas Legislature passed House Bill 855, which requires state agencies to publish a list of the three most commonly used Web browsers on their websites.
 The Texas Comptroller’s most commonly used Web browsers are Google Chrome, Microsoft Internet Explorer and Apple Safari.